Moussa-M/Moussa-M/README.md

 -->
 > ⚡It's always possible to know the type developer by a few of lines of code he/she wrote.⚡ MM

-If you have any idea and wanna to bring it to life here is link of my private comapny [<ins>Idea to life</ins>](https://itoli.poolgazal.com/)
+If you have any idea and wanna to bring it to life here is link to make it happen [<ins>Idea to life</ins>](https://itoli.poolgazal.com/)